• About Connective

 Even if the website page includes a sidebar button for the same action, using in-line anchor text ensures anyone who reads the page will easily find the link.

-9) Question and Answer CTA
+9) Question and answer CTA

 Question and Answer CTA